rbricheno/TTN-environment-monitor/README.md

 }
 ```

-You will need to install the Adafruit BME 280 library and Adafruit unified sensors library, both of which should be available to find in the "Add library" tool within the Arduino IDE.

-Now, you need to wire the BME280 to the Arduino shield.
-Please see image and diagram below.

 This program should return 3 values (Temperature, Humidity and Pressure) into the serial monitor which can be accessed by Ctrl+Shift+M. Just be wary that some shields work at faster speed, so the baud rate must be changed.

 ## Sending BME280 data into The Things Network